(914) 315-7033

 Feces Cleanup & Attic Decontamination

 Raccoons designate communal latrines.
 In an attic, this means a concentrated pile of feces that grows over weeks or months.
-Raccoon roundworm eggs in these droppings remain viable in soil for years and become infectious within 2 to 4 weeks.
+Raccoon roundworm eggs in these droppings can remain viable in soil for years and become infectious within 2 to 4 weeks.

 Raccoon damage and decontamination may be covered by your homeowners insurance depending on your policy.
 We document the damage, provide detailed reports, and work with your adjuster.
 Learn more about our attic decontamination service.